 The private warrants are subject to fair value remeasurement at each balance sheet date if outstanding, or upon the time immediately before the exercise or redemption.
-As of March 31, 2024, there were 1.7 million Private Warrants outstanding.
+As of June 30, 2024, there were 1.7 million Private Warrants outstanding.
 Matterport expects to incur incremental income (expense) in the condensed consolidated statements of operations for the fair value change for the outstanding private warrants liability going forward at the end of each reporting period or through the exercise of such warrants.

-Other Expense, net
+Other Income net

-Other expense, net consists primarily of amortization of investment premium.
+Other income, net consists primarily of accretion of discounts, net of amortization related to investment premiums.